 With all that has been happening with China lately on trade, Thailand is emerging as a very attractive investment destination.
 Thailand has consistent and well-defined investment policies, increasing regional connections, and a government committed to improving its transportation infrastructure.
 It also (for the most part) has had long-term political and economic stability.

-Thailand is Southeast Asia’s second largest economy with a well-established market system.
+Thailand is Southeast Asia’s second-largest economy with a well-established market system.
 In addition to being an attractive production base, its 70 million people make for a dynamic consumer market.
+Thailand’s business environment for foreign companies has become increasingly welcoming to foreign investment.
+Thailand has made big investments in infrastructure (new roads, ports, trains, airports, etc.) and much of this has been geared towards improving upon its export-driven economy.

 Thailand is well located between India and China and it shares maritime boundaries with Vietnam, Indonesia, and India.
 Thailand is the anchor economy for the neighboring developing countries of Laos, Myanmar and Cambodia and it is strategically located to serve markets in and beyond Southeast Asia.